 Dogs are often called “man’s best friend”.
 While many owners consider their pet dogs to be members of their family, any dog has the capacity to lash out and bite or attack another person, often seemingly without reason or warning.
 Even smaller dogs can inflict serious injuries and health complications through a bite.
 Young children and elderly adults are especially at risk for serious injuries from dog bites and attacks, as the vulnerable head and neck area of a young child is more within reach of a dog’s mouth, while children and elderly adults may not have the strength to fight off an attacking dog.
 If you’ve been injured after being bitten or attacked by someone else’s dog, you may be entitled to financial compensation to help pay for your medical treatments and recovery and make up for lost wages or earning capacity you’ve suffered due to your injuries.
-A knowledgeable Paterson dog bite lawyer can help make the process of pursuing a legal claim go much more smoothly for you.
+Our knowledgeable New Jersey dog bite lawyers can help make the process of pursuing a legal claim go much more smoothly for you.

 Dogs can inflict serious injuries through a bite, including lacerations, broken bones, soft-tissue injury, and nerve damage.
 Dog bites can also lead to complications from viral or bacterial infections carried within a dog’s mouth.
 When you’ve been injured by a dog bite, you may be entitled to recover financial compensation for damages such as: